fkooman/php-otp-verifier/README.md

 **NOTE**: you can not reuse the OTP key used for registration for verification afterwards.
 You have to wait for the next window.

-## Error Handling

-The library will throw an `OtpException` when:

-* an OTP key is reused;
-* too many attempts (brute force) with wrong OTP keys took place.
+The `Totp::verify` method will throw an `OtpException`, either when the OTP code is replayed, or when the limit of verifications was reached.

 # Inspiration